Cholera

 Disease Review: Cholera

 People living in developed countries with access to clean water and food are lucky.
 The risk of them getting infected by certain diseases is lower than areas with poor sanitation and unavailable clean water and foods.
 Cholera, a good example of that disease, remains a global threat to public health, especially to underdeveloped areas.
-Cholera is an acute, diarrheal illness caused by a bacterial infection of the intestine that can kill within hours if left untreated.
+An acute, diarrheal illness caused by a bacterial infection of the intestine that can kill within hours if left untreated.

 Cholera in History